funtech64/tetris/README.md

 # tetris
 Ubuntu-BSD Tetris...
 FIXED!!
 My ###, just give me command-line classic TETRIS!!"
+I had been working in git, got frustrated, missed my freeBSD tetris and Ubuntu's symlinks are all bad.

 # Ubuntu-BSD Tetris

 > *"Just give me command-line classic TETRIS"*

-A simple, dependency-free Tetris game that actually compiles and runs without any bullshit.
+A simple, dependency-free Tetris game that actually compiles and runs without any sh...

 ## Why This Exists

 Because trying to install bsdgames is a nightmare of broken symlinks, missing dependencies, and general frustration.
 This is a clean, simple Tetris implementation that just works.
+Prompting for a solution in Claude Sonnet, I actually made the thing F#-Bomb on the chat...
+Well, if it seems to think this is a great idea and it's public domain, so............... :-)

 ## Features